Felicity (TV series): Home media

-Walt Disney Studios Home Entertainment released the DVDs over a period of four years.
-Because of high music licensing costs, many of the songs from the original broadcast episodes were replaced in the DVD releases, some of them with songs by artists from the independent label Rescue Records.
-Blaire Reinhard ("Over and Over" and "Can't Let Go"), Mike Schmidt ("Just Wave Goodbye"), and Beth Thornley ("Mr. Lovely") are some of the artists whose music was used for the DVDs but not the original broadcasts.

-In a commentary track on the final episode of Disney/Buena Vista's original Freshman Year Collection DVD release ("Felicity Was Here"), co-creator Matt Reeves said the pilot and season finale contained the same music as when the show originally aired, but some other episodes contained changes.
-"One of the sad things about going into syndication is that certain rights that we were able to get in the first year we weren't able to get," Reeves said.
-"In the pilot and in this episode we have all the original music as it appeared on the series."

-Some episodes did not have proper telecine encoding and when viewed on an HDTV, some interlacing artifacts are visible.
 All four seasons were re-released on DVD by ABC Studios on April 7, 2009, in "slimmer" packaging.
-These region 1 releases have been discontinued and are now out of print.

 On February 9, 2012, it was announced that Lionsgate Home Entertainment had acquired the rights to the series and planned on re-releasing it.
 Seasons 1 and 2 were re-released on May 1, 2012, and do not contain any extras, subtitles, or other languages besides English.
 Seasons 3 and 4 were re-released on May 7, 2013.

 Reception

 Ratings

 The series debut garnered 7.1 million viewers.

 Accolades

 Felicity was nominated for 38 awards during its run from 1998 to 2002 and won several, including an Emmy Award for Outstanding Cinematography for a Series for Robert Primes and Golden Globe Award for Best Actress – Television Series Drama for Keri Russell.